soabase/soabase-halva/halva/src/main/java/io/soabase/halva/comprehension/README.md

 * `<T> List<T> yield(Supplier<T> yielder)` - causes the comprehension to execute.
 Each iteration of the various iterables will yield the value returned by the yielder lambda.
 * `void unit()` - alternate method of executing the comprehension but without returning/yielding any values.

-#### Extraction

-Extraction in for-comprehensions works exactly the same way as they do for [Pattern Matching](../matcher/README.md#extraction).
-Refer to the docs there.

 #### Example

 ```java